How to Adjust Module Trigger Value

 After sending the command, observe the trigger indicator light on the module:

-- Normal State: The indicator light should be off.
+- Normal status: The indicator light should be off

-- Test Trigger: Gently touch the nozzle with a metal object (e.g., tweezers, wrench), the indicator light should turn on.
+- Test trigger: Use a metal object (e.g., tweezers, wrench) to gently touch the nozzle; the indicator light should turn on

 Notes

-- If using a non-metallic object for testing, be mindful of the hotend temperature to avoid damaging the object.
+- If using a non-metal object for testing, pay attention to the hot end temperature to avoid damaging the object

 Loading...